-- Cashewnuts – Kaju (used in most of indian sweets, special cashewnut based burfi called ‘katli‘ and in goa cashewnut is used to make a special liquor called feni.)
+- Cashewnuts – Kaju (used in most of indian sweets, special cashewnut based burfi called ‘kaju katli‘ and in goa, cashew fruits are used to make a special liquor called feni.)

 - Dates – Khajoor (usually eaten directly or added in cakes or sweets.
 There is a indian sweet chutney which is made from dates and tamarinds and usually had with chaat recipes like aloo tikki, sev puri, bhel puri etc)

-- Dried Figs – Anjeer (Used in Ice Creams, Milk Shake, Kulfi)
+- Dried Figs – Anjeer (Used in Ice Creams, Milk Shake, Kulfi, Smoothie, Parfait)